Engage

 Execution problems rarely begin with technology.

-They emerge when capital, governance, and operating structure are misaligned.
+They emerge when capital, governance, and operating structure are misaligned — in ventures and enterprises alike.